parkerjgit/speckle-on-azure/readme.md

 # Speckle on Azure

 A minimal serverless environment for running Speckle Server on Azure (AKS).
-This is a proof of concept for exploring a subset of production concerns, it is *NOT* intended to be used as a template for standing up a production environment.
+This is a proof of concept exploring a basic set of production concerns, it is *NOT* intended to be used as a template for standing up a production environment.
 If you want to get a *full* production environment up and running quickly, check out [Speckle Enterprise](https://speckle.systems/getstarted/).

 ## Overview